 My career path has taken me into many different industries; catering, retail, accountancy and even funeral services.
 However, I currently work as an administrator at Greenacre Pre-School and Lawnswood High School.

 I became a governor over 10 years ago during which time both of my children attended Rawdon Littlemoor.
 Throughout the years I have played an active part in the recruitment of many of the school’s wonderful teachers and most recently our Headteacher, Mrs. Beardwell.
 I am a committed Governor who regularly attends Full Governor meetings where issues arise and decisions are made.
-I am the Vice Chair, the Training and Early Years Governor and I currently sit on the Resources committee.
+I am the Vice Chair, the Training and Early Years Governor.

 My belief is that all children should be given the best start in life, receiving an excellent education, facilities and support and I am proud to be part of the Governing Body at Rawdon Littlemoor who strive to achieve this.